hackclub/putting-the-you-in-cpu/README.md

 Programs run in user mode because they can't be trusted with full access to the computer.
 User mode does its job and prevents access to most of the computer.
 But programs *somehow* need to be able to access I/O, allocate memory, and interact with the operating system!
 To do so, software running in user mode has to ask the operating system kernel for help.
 The OS can then implement its own security protections to prevent programs from doing anything malicious.

 If you've ever written code that interacts with the OS, you'll probably recognize functions like `open`, `read`, `fork`, and `exit`.
-At the lowest level, these are all *system calls*; the way programs can ask the OS for help.
+Below a couple of layers of abstraction, these all use *system calls* to ask the OS for help.
 A system call is a special procedure that lets a program start a transition from user space to kernel space, jumping from the program's code into OS code.

-User space to kernel space control transfers are accomplished using a processor feature called *software interrupts*:
+User space to kernel space control transfers are accomplished using a processor feature called [*software interrupts*](https://en.wikipedia.org/wiki/Interrupt#Software_interrupts):

-1. During the boot process, the operating system stores a table called an *interrupt vector table* (x86-64 calls this the interrupt descriptor table) in RAM and registers it with the CPU.
+1. During the boot process, the operating system stores a table called an [*interrupt vector table*](https://en.wikipedia.org/wiki/Interrupt_vector_table) (IVT; x86-64 calls this the [interrupt descriptor table](https://en.wikipedia.org/wiki/Interrupt_descriptor_table)) in RAM and registers it with the CPU.
 The IVT maps interrupt numbers to handler code pointers.

   <p align='center'><img src='https://doggo.ninja/lmiysV.png' width='250' /></p>